mobmad/java-spring-session-concurrency-experiment/README.md

  your viewing pleasure.
 The number behind the status, e.g. QUEUED (716) identifies requests pr. session in order to trace them easier.

+## Configuration
+Adjust the number of simultaneous requests and response time in [index.jsp](src/main/webapp/index.jsp)

 ## Preliminary results
 Instance/autowired seem to work the same and as intended.
 As the screenshot shows, no more than one request is processed in parallell pr. user.
 Compare this with "no sync" to see the difference.
 Using sessionmutex